polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/15 - A fork friendly framework.md

 at our disposal.
 Which is another design principle, often referred to as *"YALOA"*.
 The reasons for this is, because in P5, polymorphism is *implicitly given*, for any lambda object - Due to that there are no semantic differences between any two lambda objects that can possibly exist.
 Hence, any lambda object, is at least in theory, substitutable by any other lambda object.
-This results in that it becomes impossible to violate the *"Liskov substitution principle"* (Google it) in Hyperlambda.
+This results in that it becomes impossible to violate the *"Liskov Substitution Principle"* in Hyperlambda (Google it).
 In Hyperlambda, the entire Liskov Substitution Principle hence becomes *obsolete*.
 The dilemma of balancing YAGNI with future potential change requirements is non-existent in Hyperlambda.
 Resulting in that with Hyperlambda, you can easily accommodate for future change, _without_ breaking YAGNI.

+In Hyperlambda, you can always inject another layer of lambda, in between any existing piece of lambda, and any other existing piece of lambda evaluating the first.
+This allows you to modify an existing system, having *"anything intercept anything"*.
+This allows you to change your entire system, without even removing a single lambda object, having your new logic, invoke the old logic, without any problems.
+Which of course results in that you can easily fork the system, and completely change its behavior, without removing or changing a single line of code in it.

 With that in our mind, let's create a 100% perfectly generic CRUD database layer, that permanently solves (in theory), all our future
 CRUD issues.